AJMCoder/Battleboard/README.md

 - Clone this repository.
 - Create a new Heroku app.
+- In the settings, within the 'Config Vars', add the KEY/Value pairs: PORT.
+Set this to 8000.
 - Set the buildbacks to Python and NodeJs in that order.
-- In the settings, add the KEY/Value pairs: PORT.
-Set this to 8000.
 - Link the Heroku app to the repository.
 - Click Deploy.

-### Credits
+# Credits

 - Inspiration taken from [Dr. Codie](https://drcodie.com/battleships-game-in-python/).
-- Resources used from [Codecademy](https://www.codecademy.com/resources/docs/swift/arrays), Mimo Coding App, and
+- Resources used from [Codecademy](https://www.codecademy.com/resources/docs/swift/arrays), and Mimo Coding App.